-By CRYSTAL NELSON

 News Staff Writer

 HARRISVILLE - The Alcona

 County Board of Commissioners

-finished giving raises to its nonminon employees that week them
+finished giving raises to its nonumon employees last week when it

-gave a 2% increase to four of the
+umon employées last week when it paw a 2% increase to four of the county's court employées.

-county's court employees.

-Commissioners unanimously approved the increases during their

-meeting last week.
+Commissioners unaminously approved the increases during their meeting last week.

-Last mooth, the board agreed to

-give a 2% increase to the county's

-give a 2% increase to the county's give a 2% increase to the county's department heads and its non-union employees, while elected officials received a 1% increase.
+Last month, the board agreed to give a 2% increase to the county's department heads and its non-union employées, while elected officials received a 1% increase.
 County commissioners were excluded from the raises.

-Commissioners approved those

-salary increases in a 4-1 vote last mouth, with Commissioner Gary mouth, with Commissioner Gary Wnuk casting the dissenting vote.
-During last mouth's meeting, the board tabled a decision on \$2,500 bonuses for the heads of the coun-ty's Information Technology and Building and Grounds departments.
-Board Vice Chairman Adam Brege previously fold The News all of the county's employees covered by union contracts had received riases.
+Commissioners approved those salary increases in a 4.1 vote last salary increases in a 4-1 vote last month, with Commissioner Gary month, with Commissioner Gary Wnuk casting the disenting vote.
+During last month's meeting, the board tabled a decision on \$2,500 bonuses for the heads of the coun-ty's Information Technology and raises.

+Board Vice Chairman Adam Brege previously told The News all of the county's employees covered by union contracts had received